icescrum/iceScrum-docker/icescrum/README.md

 #### MySQL

-The iceScrum MySQL image is just a standard MySQL image that creates an database named `icescrum` with the `utf8_general_ci` collation at the first startup.
+Use the official MySQL image.

-At first startup you will need to provide a password for the MySQL `root` user.
+Provide a password for the MySQL `root` user and a name for the database (you can use `icescrum`).
 ```
-docker run --name mysql -v /mycomputer/is/mysql:/var/lib/mysql --net=is_net -e MYSQL_ROOT_PASSWORD=myPass -d icescrum/mysql
+docker run --name mysql -v /mycomputer/is/mysql:/var/lib/mysql --net=is_net -e MYSQL_DATABASE=icescrum -e MYSQL_ROOT_PASSWORD=myPass -d mysql:5.7 --character-set-server=utf8mb4 --collation-server=utf8mb4_unicode_ci
 ```

 MySQL data is persisted on your computer into `/mycomputer/is/mysql` (replace by an absolute or relative path from your computer).
-This may not work properly on `Docker Machine` due to permission issues unrelated to iceScrum.
+This may not work properly on `Docker Machine` due to permission issues unrelated to iceScrum, see https://github.com/docker-library/mysql/issues/99.

 #### PostgreSQL